tahasama/e-learning/README.md

 # e-learning

-A Platform where userse can add courses (books, videos, audios), and others can subscribe (rollout) to them.
+A Platform where users can add courses (books, videos, audios), and others can subscribe (rollout) to them.

 Framework: Django